CRD (film): Critical response

 "Indian film 'CRD' enchanting, audacious, indefinable and infectious."
 Sheri Linden in The Hollywood Reporter says, "CRD is entrancing, vibrant, irreverent and category-defying!
 Kanadé an assured visual stylist!"
 LA Weekly says, "Allusive, elusive and by turns funny, romantic and tragic, CRD is a film tuned to the pitch of the artist's heart."
 ScreenAnarchy says, "CRD, An Ethereal Exercise In Art.”
 Film critic Namrata Joshi, in The Hindu says, “Subversive and fearless, Kanadé breaks all rules of filmmaking in creating CRD, which boldly goes where no Indian film has gone before.”
-Author and critic Naman Ramachandran says, "This astonishing film heralds the arrival of a bold new voice in world cinema where all limits are breached and boundaries crossed.
-Be prepared for a breathtaking journey, the likes of which you've never been on before."
 Saibal Chatterjee, NDTV says “A path-breaking film.
 Refreshingly original and delightfully whimsical.
 CRD is classy, satisfying and magnificently inventive package.”
 Nandini Ramnath, Scroll says “Outstanding, a superbly performed drama about theatre art and life."
 Trisha Gupta, Firstpost says “Masterful and sharp, CRD displays both political and aesthetic courage, constantly moving between lyrical intensity and playful subversion.”
 Rahul Desai, Film Companion says “CRD is hypnotic.
 The less sense it makes, the more we can’t stop watching it (Roger Ebert’s words apply here).
 May be this is what auteurs are about.”
 Reza Noorani in The Times of India says "CRD is brave with a twisted sense of humour."
-Business Standard says "CRD redefines cinema space."
 Hindustan Times says "CRD is vibrant and appealing."
 Shubhra Gupta in The Indian Express says "CRD is spectacular and refreshing in its willingness to go down paths less trodden."
 CRD is mentioned in Scroll's list of "The movies of the decade that dared to dream differently."